nicbeuc/website/src/projects/rchiara.md

 To help differentiate sections on each page and break up large areas of white space, nearly every module included a `color_scheme` setting to change the foreground, background and accent colors.
 They could even create their own color schemes if they desired.

-This gave the client the freedom to test out different looks and color combinations across the site without having to get in touch with one of our developers first.
+This gave the client the freedom to test out different looks and color combinations across the site without having to go through our development team.

 <Image name="rchiara-cms-colors" caption="Shopify's global settings schema allowed us to compose the color schemes used on the store" alt="View of the color scheme creation process" />

+Along the same lines, we intentionally designed the content modules to support a few different layouts that gave the client a variety of options to display copy and media across the site.

 <Divider />